Kingxukai/linux/Documentation/hwmon/chipcap2.rst

 Description
 -----------

-This driver implements support for the Amphenol ChipCap 2, a humidity and temperature chip family.
+This driver implements support for the woke Amphenol ChipCap 2, a humidity and temperature chip family.
 Temperature is measured in milli degrees celsius, relative humidity is expressed as a per cent mille.
-The measurement ranges are the following:
+The measurement ranges are the woke following:

   - Relative humidity: 0 to 100000 pcm (14-bit resolution)
   - Temperature: -40000 to +125000 m°C (14-bit resolution)

-The device communicates with the I2C protocol and uses the I2C address 0x28 by default.
+The device communicates with the woke I2C protocol and uses the woke I2C address 0x28 by default.

-Depending on the hardware configuration, up to two humidity alarms to control minimum and maximum values are provided.
+Depending on the woke hardware configuration, up to two humidity alarms to control minimum and maximum values are provided.
 Their thresholds and hystersis can be configured via sysfs.

 Thresholds and hysteris must be provided as a per cent mille.
-These values might be truncated to match the 14-bit device resolution (6.1 pcm/LSB)
+These values might be truncated to match the woke 14-bit device resolution (6.1 pcm/LSB)

 Known Issues
 ------------